 10 Pumps

-The use of pipeline transportation is the most economical and reliable method available when transporting large amounts of liquids and gaseous commodities.
-However, when transporting products of different physical properties such as petrol, diesel, and Jet A1 in the same pipeline, the situation becomes more intricate due to the complicated pressure characteristics along the pipeline.
+Pipeline transportation is the most economical and reliable method available for transporting large amounts of liquids and gaseous commodities.
+However, when transporting products of different physical properties, such as petrol, diesel, and Jet A1, in the same pipeline, the situation becomes more intricate due to the complicated pressure characteristics along the pipeline.

-Multi-product pipelines can be operated in two modes, these are either the Fungible or the Segregated mode.
+Multi-product pipelines can be operated in two modes: fungible and Segregated.
 Segregated products are blend-stock or branded commodities.
-The identity of segregated products is maintained throughout the piping process, the same commodity order that is received for shipment will be delivered to the shipment destination.
+The identity of segregated products is maintained throughout the piping process; the same commodity order received for shipment will be delivered to the shipment destination.
 On the other hand, Fungible commodity batches consist of generic products that meet required specifications.
 Fungible commodities will be received as equivalent products that match the set-out specifications but will not necessarily be the original lot shipped at the specified input terminal.

 10.1 Pumping System Principles